January 14, 2022 by Lazer Brody

 c.
 Do ten squats.

-Step Seven is to call a time out, sit or walk in a quiet place, and speak to the Almighty and once again, ask for His help and guidance; He’s a loving Father in Heaven Who will be glad to give it to you.
+Take a “time out”.
+Sit or walk in a quiet place, and speak to the Almighty and once again, ask for His help and guidance; He’s a loving Father in Heaven Who will be glad to give it to you.
 If you can’t find the words, listen to this 7-minute melody.
 It’s a guaranteed panic-buster:

 Panic and the above 7 steps are mutually exclusive.
 But, as preparing for war, we must use practice maneuvers.
-Don’t wait for a panic attack to implement the above steps – you can do them anytime and they’ll make you feel both calmer and more energized.
+Don’t wait for a panic attack.
+You can do them anytime and they’ll make you feel both calmer and more energized.
 Since panic leads to depression and depression depletes energy, the above 7 steps are a great reboot.

-Once we never forget Hashem and we always remember “ein od milvado, There is nothing or no one but You, Hashem,” we safeguard ourselves against any and all sorts of panic, fear and anxiety.
-Try it – it works and has been tested under the most extreme of challenges.
+Once we remind ourselves of “ein od milvado, There is nothing or no one but You, Hashem,” we safeguard ourselves against any and all sorts of panic, fear and anxiety.
 Every blessing, LB